StevenBoys/MOON/README.md

-# Embracing the Unknown Step by Step: Towards Reliable Sparse Training in Real World
+# Embracing Unknown Step by Step: Towards Reliable Sparse Training in Real World

-This is the code repository of RigL-based and SET-based models in the following paper: Embracing the Unknown Step by Step: Towards Reliable Sparse Training in Real World.
+This is the code repository of RigL-based and SET-based models in the following paper: [Embracing the Unknown Step by Step: Towards Reliable Sparse Training in Real World](https://openreview.net/forum?id=Db5c3Wxj9E).

 Parts of this code repository is based on the following works by the machine learning community.